 The park will remain open throughout construction.

 THPRD will install ADA-accessible play equipment, drinking fountain, picnic table, bench and portable toilet enclosure.
 An ADA-accessible connection will be added to SW Prospect Place and SW Prospect Street.

 The parking lot will be closed and fenced off during construction.
-Temporary parking will be available on neighborhood streets.
 Park users will be able to access the site from SW 196th Avenue, SW Rosa Road or SW Prospect Place.